New Student Orientation and Welcome Week

 Questions?
 Email email@example.com or call 607.844.8222, Ext.
 4521.

 Parents, spouses and other sponsors

 In addition to activities for students there are programs for parents, spouses and other sponsors.

 New Student Orientation Schedule

-Orientation information and a schedule of events will be mailed to all new students who have already attended START (Student Transition Advisement, Registration, and Testing) in early January.
-Students attending START later in January will receive orientation information at their START appointment.
+Orientation information and a schedule of events will be mailed in early August to all new students who have already attended START (Student Testing, Advising, Registration, and Transition).
+Students attending START later in August will receive orientation information at their START session.